 - You need to create a file in the vars directory of the repository that will be containing the name of your custom step.

 - The def call method should be implemented by the parameters to your step.

 - If there is a need for writing common Groovy code you can add it into src.

 - You can also integrate a shared library in Jenkins through the use of a configure system screen.

-If you’re interested to learn more about full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.